ORIGYN-SA/origyn_nft/docs/marketplace_integration.md

                     });
                     amount = 100_000_000;
                   };
-                  broker_id = null; //put your pincipal here to claim the broker royalty pricing = #instant;
+                  broker_id = null; //put your principal here to claim the broker royalty pricing = #instant;
               };
         });